ShazanZaidii/DriftUI/README.md

 ```

-18. ScaleEffect, RotationEffect & Offsets: (Yes, offsets can be negative too, Below is an example of how to use offsets and scaleEffect inside a Toggle):
+<h1>18.
+ScaleEffect, RotationEffect & Offsets: (Yes, offsets can be negative too, Below is an example of how to use offsets and scaleEffect inside a Toggle):</h1>

 ```
  Toggle("Hello", value = wifi, Modifier
 .padding(top= 220)